-Sec.
-21. The Clerk of the Police Judge's Court shall keep a record of its proceedings, issue all process ordered by said Court, receive and pay weekly into the treasury of the city and county all fines imposed by said Court, and render to the County Auditor, monthly, and before any amount can be paid him on account of salary, an exact and detailed account, upon oath, accompanied with an exhibition of said record, of all fines imposed and moneys collected since his last account rendered.
+accompanied with an exhibition of said record, of all the fines imposed and moneys collected since his last account rendered.
 He shall prepare bonds, justify and accept bail, when the amount has been fixed by the Police Judge, in cases not exceeding one thousand dollars; and he shall fix, justify, and accept bail, after arrest, in the absence of the Police Judge, in all cases not amounting to felony, in the same manner and to the same effect as though the same had been fixed by the Police Judge.
-The said Clerk shall remain at the Court-room of said Court in the City Hall, during the hours named in section eight of the Act of which this is amendatory, and during such reasonable hours thereafter as may be necessary for the purpose of discharging his said duties.-[Amendment May 18, 1861, Sec.
-1.]
+The said Clerk shall remain at the Court Room of said Court in the City Hall, during the hours named in section eight of the Act of which this is amendatory, and during such reasonable hours thereafter as may be necessary for the purpose of discharging his said duties.-[Amendment May 18, 1861.]

 Sec.
-22. All fines imposed by the Police Judge's Court, Court of Sessions of said city and county, or any Justice's Court, shall be paid into the treasury thereof, as part of the Police Fund; in cases where, for any offense, the said Courts are authorized to impose a fine or imprisonment in the county jail, or both, they may, instead thereof, sentence the offender to be employed in labor upon the public works of said city and county, for a period of time equal to the term of imprisonment which might be legally imposed, and may, in case of imposing a fine, embrace, as a part of the sentence, that, in default of payment of such a fine, the offender shall be employed to labor on said public works at one dollar a day till the fine imposed is satisfied.
-By the "public works," as used in this Act, is understood the construction, or repair, or cleaning, of any street, road, dock, wharf, public square, park, building, or other work whatsoever, which is authorized to be done by and for the use of the said city and county, and the expense of which is not to be borne exclusively by the individuals or property particularly benefited thereby.
+22. All fines imposed by the Police Judge's Court, Court of Sessions of said city and county, or any Justice's Court, shall be paid into the treasury thereof, as part of the Police Fund; in cases where, for any offense, the said Courts are authorized to impose a fine or imprisonment in the county jail, or both, they may instead thereof sentence the offender to be employed in labor upon the public works of said city and county, for a period of time equal to the term of imprisonment which might be legally imposed, and may, in case of imposing a fine, embrace as a part of the sentence that, in default of payment of such a fine, the offender shall be employed to labor on said public works at one dollar a day till the fine imposed is satisfied.
+By the "public works," as used in this Act, is understood the construction, or repair, or cleaning, of any street, road, dock, wharf, public square, park, building, or other work whatsoever, which is authorized to be done by and for the use of said city and county, and the expense of which is authorized to be done by and for the use of said city and county, and the expense of which is not to be borne exclusively by the individuals or property particularly benefited thereby.

 SEC.
-23. The Chief of Police, in conjunction with the President of the Board of Supervisors and the Police Judge, the concurrence of two of them being necessary to a choice, shall appoint four Captains of Police, each from a different district, and as many Police Officers, not exceeding one hundred, [Amendment April 4, 1864] as the Board of Supervisors shall determine to be necessary.
-Thereof an equal number in proportion to population, as near as may be, shall be selected from each district that shall be situated, wholly or partly, within the limits specified in section second of the Act now repealed, entitled "An Act to re-incorporate the City of San

-Francisco," passed May sixth, one thousand eight hundred and fifty-five.
+23. The Chief of Police, in conjunction with the President of the Board of Supervisors and the Police Judge, the concurrence of two of them being necessary to a choice, shall appoint four captains of Police, each from a different district, and as many Police Officers, not exceeding one hundred and fifty [see Supplemental Act VIII, page 854], as the Board of Supervisors shall determine to be necessary.† Thereof an equal number in proportion to population, as near as may be, shall be selected from each district that shall be situated, wholly or partly, within the limits specified in section second of the Act now repealed, entitled "An Act to Incorporate the City of San Francisco," passed May sixth, one thousand eight hundred and fifty-five. ‡